panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 });
 ```

-But as soon as you handle multiple async operations, the callback functions nest into each other ending in a callback hell.
-That's the main problem of callbacks.
+But as soon as you handle multiple async operations, the callback functions nest into each other ending in callback hell.
+That's the main problem with callbacks.

-A promise is placeholder object for results of an async task.
-With the use of promises you can handle the async operations easier.
+A promise is a placeholder object for the results of an async task.
+With the use of promises, you can handle the async operations easier.

 ```javascript
 const promise = asyncOperation(params);